-Here are the Spaniel Facts and the Spaniel breeds that you may like!
+Here are 21 Spaniel breeds that you may like!

 Historians believe that the Spaniel originated in Spain, hence “spaniel.”
 They have most likely has been around since the time of the Roman Empire.
 Clearly the breed was popular in Europe, given that descendants of it are around in force today.